documentationfor yFiles for HTML 3.0.0.1

 Angular Getting Started (JavaScript)648 KB171 KB73 %

-Thus, enabling compression on your web server provides great benefits for your applications size and load time.
+Enabling compression on your web server can greatly reduce your application’s size and load time.

-However, since all JavaScript code still has to be parsed and compiled by the browser (even when cached), reducing the code to what is really needed (e.g. by not loading the whole yFiles for HTML bundle if only part of the functionality is required) still provides benefits in page loading times and how long it takes for your application to become responsive to user input.
+However, since all JavaScript code still has to be parsed and compiled by the browser (even when cached), reducing the code to what is really needed (for example, by not loading the whole yFiles for HTML bundle if only part of the functionality is required) will still improve page loading times and how long it takes for your application to become responsive to user input.